ehlesp/smallab-k8s-pve-guide/G014 - Host hardening 08 ~ Firewalling.md

 ![Linux bridge at pve node network](images/g014/pve_node_system_network_bridge.png "Linux bridge at pve node network")

-In the capture above, you can see how this Linux bridge uses the real ethernet network card `enp2s0` as port to have access to the network.
+In the capture above, you can see how this Linux bridge uses the real Ethernet network card `enp2s0` as port to have access to the network.
 This bridge is necessary for later being able to provide network connectivity to the VMs you'll create in later guides.
 But keep on reading this guide to see how to apply firewalling at the bridge level with **ebtables**.

 ## Firewalling with `ebtables`